Meaning and Scope of Conciliation

 Conciliation like other types of Alternative Dispute Resolution provides several advantages for which the parties are always intent on choosing Conciliation.

 Advantages of Conciliation

 Since the process is voluntary therefore informal in nature.
 The conciliators are chosen by the parties themselves.
 The conciliators are not bound by the CPC or the Evidence Act.

-Maintaining confidentiality is one of the important aspects of enshrined under section 75 of the Arbitration and Conciliation Act, 1996.
-Conciliation provides for express confidentiality when the parties can be privately summoned for pleading their cases in front of the conciliator.
+Maintaining confidentiality is one of the important aspects enshrined under section 75 of the Arbitration and Conciliation Act 1996.
+Conciliation provides for express confidentiality when the parties can be privately summoned to plead their cases in front of the conciliator.